ethstorage/es-node/docs/archiver/archiver-guide-sepolia-sync-gamma.md

 ### Restart op-node with the Archive API

 The timing of restarting the stopped op-node is crucial for this test.
-Ensure that:
+Generally speaking, waiting 13 hours should be sufficient.
+If you prefer not to wait that long, simply ensure that:
 - At least one batch transaction has been submitted to L1 since the op-node stopped
 - The most recent batch has exceeded the mocked retention period

+Check the submissions of the batch transactions [here](https://sepolia.etherscan.io/address/0x3fe221A447f350551ff208951098517252018007).

 Restart the op-node at the appropriate time with the following command: